rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Should I sand my build plate?**

-Sanding is the very last resort that you should attempt, and only when you have verified that the build plate surface is not flat.
+Sanding is the last resort you should attempt, and only when you have verified that the build plate surface is not flat.

-**I'm sure my build plate is level, but I still can't get a print!**
+** I'm sure my build plate is level, but I still can't get a print!**

 Did you just switch resins?
 Did you use an unsuitable resin formulated for SLA Laser or DLP printers?
 Are you using specialty castable resins?
 Did you mix the resin properly before use?
 Is the resin expired?
 Is it too cold?
 Many factors may affect print adhesion.
 Keep testing to find the root causes for your plate adhesion issues.